 [Solution] – Authentication Problem During Kali Linux Startup

-Sometimes after successful installation of Kali Linux many users fails to login into Kali first time.
+Sometimes, even after successful installation of Kali Linux, many users fail to login into Kali first time.
 The problem they are facing is authentication.

-You must also experienced same problem, even after entering the correct Username & Password (one that provided during installation), you fails to login into Kali Linux.
+You may also experienced same problem, even after entering the correct Username & Password (one that provided during installation), you fails to login into Kali Linux.
 Don’t worry we have a solution for you.

 When Kali Linux ask you to enter Username for first time, do not enter the Username you given during installation.
-Instead of that just type “root” in username field and then enter password as “toor“.
+Instead just type “root” in username field and then enter password as “toor“.
 If that password didn’t works enter the one that you set during installation.
-Yes this will solve your problem.
+Yes, this will solve your problem.

 [Solution] – Missing GRUB in Kali Linux

-Some of our readers are reporting a problem, that after installing Kali linux they are unable to boot into Windows.
+Some of our readers are reporting a problem, that after installing Kali Linux they are unable to boot into Windows.
 This is because of missing GRUB loader.
-So to solve this problem you have to reinstall GRUB menu so that it can detect Windows.
+So to solve this problem you have to reinstall the GRUB menu so that it can detect Windows.
 To do so boot into Kali and open terminal and type following commands :

 Solution Source: Kali Forums

 [Solution] – After Installing Kali, PC Directly Boots to Windows

 Many readers are reporting that even though after successfully installing Kali, every time PC boots automatically to Windows without showing GRUB.
 This is due to failed GRUB installation happens because of Bootable flag option is off.
 GRUB installs successfully only when this option is on.
 See step 17, you can find bootable flag option is turned on there during installation.

 So this is one of the possible solution for that problem :

 - First boot with your Kali USB

 - Select “Live” option to boot into Kali Live mode.